 All of these measures have been abject failures.
 In most countries that have tried them, like South Korea, fertility has declined at an accelerating pace.
 In others, like Hungary, fertility has ticked up, for which the government is quick to claim credit, yet no causal relationship has been proven3.
 In fact, there's not a single modern case of a country going from below replacement rate to back above.
 Does this mean there's nothing governments can do to get people to have more children?

 Perhaps that's too pessimistic.
 There's at least one major instance of the State successfully increasing fertility.
 In the late 1960's, Romanian leader Nicolae Ceaușescu decided Romania should have 30 million people instead of 20, and issued Decree 770, which heavily restricted contraception and abortion.
-Women were monitored monthly by gynecologists, and those deemed skirting their patriotic duty of have children were denied opportunities for work and housing4.
+Women were monitored monthly by gynecologists, and those deemed skirting their patriotic duty of having children were denied opportunities for work and housing4.
 The result was an immediate doubling of the birth rate and the biggest generation in Romanian history.

 Such "success", however, was short-lived.
 Wealthier individuals5 were able to acquire contraception on the black market, while poorer households sought out illicit abortions.
 After Ceaușescu left office via machine gun in 1989, fertility plunged, and Romania today has about the same population as when the decree was issued.